JHU-PL-Lab/www-fpse/lecture/records.md

    {num = n; denom = d} -> n / d;;
 ```

-Only one pattern matched so should inline pattern in `fun`ctions and `let`s
+Only one pattern is matched so can inline the pattern in `fun`ctions and `let`s
 ```ocaml
 let rattoint {num = n; denom = d}  =  n / d;;
 ```